 1. Daisies belong to one of the largest families of plants in the world

-Daisies belong the family of “vascular plants” – those which circulate nutrients and water throughout the plant.
+Daisies belong to the family of "vascular plants" that circulate nutrients and water throughout the plant.
 They make up almost 10% of all flowering plants on Earth.

 2. Daisies are found everywhere on Earth except Antarctica

 3. The name 'daisy' is thought to come from the Old English "daes eag"

 "Daes eag" is thought to mean "day's eye," after the way in which it opens at dawn.

 4. The Daisy family, known to scientists as Compositae, was classified in 1792

 This was classified by Paul Dietrich Giseke, a German botanist and close friend of the Swedish "father of modern taxonomy," Carl Linnaeus.

 6. A daisy is actually two flowers in one

 The (usually) white petals count as one flower, and the cluster of (usually) tiny yellow disc petals that form the "eye" is technically another.